-Definition: A stereotype is “...a fixed, over generalized belief about a particular group or class of people.”
-(Cardwell, 1996).
+In social psychology, a stereotype is a fixed, over-generalized belief about a particular group or class of people.

 One advantage of a stereotype is that it enables us to respond rapidly to situations because we may have had a similar experience before.

-By stereotyping we infer that a person has a whole range of characteristics and abilities that we assume all members of that group have.
-Stereotypes lead to social categorization, which is one of the reasons for prejudice attitudes (i.e. “them” and “us” mentality) which leads to in-groups and out-groups.
+Stereotypes lead to social categorization, which is one of the reasons for prejudiced attitudes (i.e., “them” and “us” mentality), which leads to in-groups and out-groups.

-Most stereotypes probably tend to convey a negative impression.
-Positive examples would include judges (the phrase “sober as a judge” would suggest this is a stereotype with a very respectable set of characteristics), overweight people (who are often seen as “jolly”) and television newsreaders (usually seen as highly dependable, respectable and impartial).
+Positive examples of stereotypes include judges (the phrase “sober as a judge” would suggest this is a stereotype with a very respectable set of characteristics), overweight people (who are often seen as “jolly”), and television newsreaders (usually seen as highly dependable, respectable and impartial).
 Negative stereotypes seem far more common, however.

 The most famous study of racial stereotyping was published by Katz and Braly in 1933 when they reported the results of a questionnaire completed by students at Princeton University in the USA.